panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

 List of GLSL Shader Inputs
 ==========================

-In general, especially as of Panda3D version 1.9.0, the majority of GLSL shader input types can be specified from a Panda3D application using a call to ``set_shader_input()``.
+In general, the majority of GLSL shader input types can be specified from a Panda3D application using a call to ``set_shader_input()``.
 However, it is often desirable to let Panda3D automatically fill in the values of shader inputs, especially for inputs that derive their values from the render state or 3-D transformation of the currently rendered model.

 This page demonstrates which shader input names have a special meaning and will be automatically filled in by Panda3D when the shader is used.
 Note that the